Don't get cocky with these Covid-19 numbers. With new variants, easing restrictions now would be 'incredibly risky' - KION546

 “As we move forward, we’re continuing to respond to the facts and data every day,” Cuomo said, “and when the enemy changes tactics, we change with the enemy.”

-More than 32.3 million Americans have received at least their one dose of their two-dose Covid-19 vaccines, according to CDC data.
+About 1 in 10 people in the United States — nearly 32.9 million people — have received at least one dose of their two-dose vaccines, according to CDC data.

-More than 9.5 million people have been fully inoculated with both doses.
-That’s less than 3% of the US population.
+More than 9.8 million people have been fully vaccinated with both doses, CDC data shows.
+That’s about 3% of the US population.

+Tuesday, the Biden administration announced it’s increasing the weekly supply of doses going to states, tribes and territories to 11 million doses.

+That’s a 28% increase in supply since the administration took office three weeks ago, White House Covid-19 response coordinator Jeff Zients said.

+Zients attributed the increase to support for manufacturing, including the use of the Defense Production Act to help get more equipment to Pfizer and a distribution system that allows a rolling inventory of first and second doses to ship to states.

+“The increase is 5% this week over last week, but it’s 28% across the last three weeks,” Zients said.
+“I think it’s the manufacturers doing a good job and the President and the team doing all we can to support that manufacturing process.”

-Local and state officials say they’re facing challenges such as supply and trying to ensure fair access.
+Local and state officials have said they’ve been challenged by limited supply and trying to ensure fair access.

 That plan will stay in place for the rest of this week.